dell/PyU4V/README.rst

 USAGE

 PyU4V could also be used as the backend for a script, or a menu etc.
-Just import the PyU4V package (import PyU4V), create an instance of RestFunctions, and you're good to go.
+Just import the PyU4V package, create an instance of RestFunctions, and you're good to go.
 The functions are divided up into categories - common, provisioning, replication and performance

 .. code-block:: python